Web Design User Experience

 Let’s talk web design for a few minutes, shall we?
 I’m here to tell you that a website can be attractive and functional for actual human visitors – while also catering to search engine algorithms so that it can rank high on search engine results pages (SERPs) for relevant keywords.

-UX and SEO can bothd work together when designing a website – because they both have the same goal: sell stuff.
+SEO and User Experence can both work together when designing a website – because they both have the same goal: sell stuff.
 They aren’t at odds with one another, they are practically (effectively) the same thing.

 You need your visitors to be able to find you on the Internet, that’s a given.
 But, just as important is having potential customers who remain engaged once they’re on your site.
 The challenge is getting out of the old mindset that separate departments are only responsible for one side of it.
 If you’re developing or maintaining or promoting a website, a strong grasp of SEO is no longer optional.